jfcere/ngx-markdown/README.md

 `ngx-markdown` provides different approaches to help you parse markdown to your application depending of your needs.

-> As of Angular 6, the template compiler strips whitespace by default.
+> :bulb: As of Angular 6, the template compiler strips whitespace by default.
 Use `ngPreserveWhitespaces` directive to preserve whitespaces such as newlines in order for the markdown-formatted content to render as intended.
 https://angular.io/api/core/Component#preserveWhitespaces

 ### Component